 Capital One Venture Rewards Credit Card – 2x Miles on Purchases and Global Entry Fee Credit

 Flat-rate rewards credit cards don’t receive a lot of attention.
 But they are a better option if you have trouble maximizing another card’s tiered bonus categories.
 The Capital One Venture Rewards Credit Card earns unlimited 2x miles on every $1 spent.
 However, earn 5x miles on hotels and rental cars booked through Capital One Travel.
 Plus, Venture cardholders will earn 5x miles when booking through the Turo app or on Turo.com (through May 16, 2023).

 Miles are redeemable as travel statement credits, upcoming travel, and even transferrable to airline and hotel loyalty programs.
 There isn’t a redemption minimum when getting a travel statement credit.

+Capital One also covers your Global Entry or TSA PreCheck application fee by offering a fee credit of up to $100.
 The Capital One Venture is another good travel card that often gets compared with the top cards available, such as the Sapphire Preferred.
 Check out our review of the Capital One Venture Rewards vs Chase Sapphire Preferred to learn more about each.

 The information related to Wells Fargo Propel American Express® Card has been collected by Johnny Jet and has not been reviewed or provided by the issuer or provider of this product or service.